-- e.
+e.
 Luke.
-David Allen of Southwestern Seminary, has proposed that Luke is the author of Hebrews and that he wrote to the many former Jewish priests who had become "obedient to the faith" as recorded in Acts 6:7. - 1) Patristic Evidence
+David Allen of Southwestern Seminary, in a doctoral dissertation, has proposed that Luke is the author of Hebrews and that he wrote to the many former Jewish priests who had become "obedient to the faith" as recorded in Acts 6:7.

+1) Patristic Evidence